django-import-export/django-import-export/docs/advanced_usage.rst

 Mitigating security risks
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+You should in all cases review `Django security documentation <https://docs.djangoproject.com/en/stable/topics/security/>`_ before deploying a live Admin interface instance.

+Refer to `SECURITY.md <https://github.com/django-import-export/django-import-export/blob/main/SECURITY.md>`_ for
+details on how to escalate security issues.

+Sanitize exports
+""""""""""""""""

 By default, import-export does not sanitize or process imported data.
 Malicious content, such as script directives, can be imported into the database, and can be exported without any modification.

-You can optionally configure import-export to sanitize data on export.
-There are two settings which enable this:
+You can optionally configure import-export to sanitize Excel formula data on export.
+See :ref:`IMPORT_EXPORT_ESCAPE_FORMULAE_ON_EXPORT`.

-#. :ref:`IMPORT_EXPORT_ESCAPE_HTML_ON_EXPORT`
-#. :ref:`IMPORT_EXPORT_ESCAPE_FORMULAE_ON_EXPORT`

 .. warning::

-    Enabling these settings only sanitizes data exported using the Admin Interface.
+    Enabling this setting only sanitizes data exported using the Admin Interface.
     If exporting data :ref:`programmatically<exporting_data>`, then you will need to apply your own sanitization.

+Limit formats
+"""""""""""""

 Limiting the available import or export types can be considered.
-This can be done using either of the following settings:
+This can be done using either of the following
+settings:

 #. :ref:`IMPORT_EXPORT_FORMATS`
 #. :ref:`IMPORT_FORMATS`
 #. :ref:`EXPORT_FORMATS`

-You should in all cases review `Django security documentation <https://docs.djangoproject.com/en/dev/topics/security/>`_ before deploying a live Admin interface instance.

-Please refer to `SECURITY.md <https://github.com/django-import-export/django-import-export/blob/main/SECURITY.md>`_ for
-details on how to escalate security issues.
+Set permissions
+"""""""""""""""

+Consider setting `permissions <https://docs.djangoproject.com/en/stable/topics/auth/default/>`_ to define which users can import and export.

+#. :ref:`IMPORT_EXPORT_IMPORT_PERMISSION_CODE`
+#. :ref:`IMPORT_EXPORT_EXPORT_PERMISSION_CODE`